MRtrix3/mrtrix3/docs/reference/scripts/dwiintensitynorm.rst

 Description
 -----------

-Performs a global DWI intensity normalisation on a group of subjects using the median b=0 white matter value as the reference.
 The white matter mask is estimated from a population average FA template then warped back to each subject to perform the intensity normalisation.
 Note that bias field correction should be performed prior to this step.

 Options
 -------